zhicongg13/Sales_Data_Analysis/README.md

 ### 1.2 Which month has the highest sales, and how does it compare yearly?
-Based on the trend of the sales figures during the months of January to May, with February consistently exhibiting the lowest total sales, implementing targeted promotions and activities during this period can help stimulate sales and drive customer engagement.
+Based on the trend of the sales figures from January to May, with February consistently exhibiting the lowest total sales, implementing targeted promotions and activities during this period can help stimulate sales and drive customer engagement.
 Here are some promotion ideas:

 1. Seasonal Sales Events:
 * Launch special seasonal sales events or clearance sales during the months of January to May to attract customers seeking discounts and deals - such as 1/1, 2/2 and 3/3 monthly promotional sales.